 Welcome!
-I am a Postdoctoral Researcher at Bocconi University.
-In January 2025 I will join the Adam Smith Business School at the University of Glasgow as an Assistant Professor of Economics.
-I received my Ph.D. in 2024 from the University of Bonn.
+I am an Assistant Professor (Lecturer) of Economics at Adam Smith Business School at the University of Glasgow.
+I received my Ph.D. in 2024 from the University of Bonn, and was previously a Postdoctoral Researcher at Bocconi University.

 My research fields are environmental economics and behavioral economics.
 I examine the effectiveness of interventions aimed at promoting sustainable behaviors, and am particularly interested in the behavioral channels driving treatment effects.